-You may have already started your preparations for Christmas with Christmas shopping, festivity preparation, replying to the all-important Christmas party of the year invitation.
+You may have already started your preparations for Christmas with Christmas shopping and festivity preparation.
 In the midst of the festivities have you communicated to your children what is happening over Christmas?
-If you haven’t already sorted out Christmas contact you should do so now and at the latest by the end of November.

 As a senior family solicitor, I’m very familiar with the last minute calls from my clients to resolve the Christmas contact arrangements.
 From my experience, I have developed some best practice and advice and wish to share with you my tops tips to ensure your Christmas goes smoothly: